CatherineTrevor/help-trevor-grow/README.md

 # Project Overview

 This game has been built as part of the Milestone Two project with the Code Institute.
 The project augments the lessons from module 1 regarding HTML5 and CSS and introduces JavaScript and jQuery.

 Help Trevor Grow is a free-to-play, simple memory game designed for children approx. age 3 - 5 years old.
 One item of fruit is displayed in the middle of the playing area (Image A); it fades away after 5 seconds and then three images underneath appear (Images A, B and C), one of which is always the same as Image A ([see wireframe below](#play_detail)).
-The player then selects the same item from the three images displayed to gain a point and move to a new image.
+The player selects the same item from the three images displayed to gain a point and move to a new image.
 There are three levels, each slightly more difficult than the last level.
+To move to the next level, the player must reach 10 points.

 # User Experience Design

 ## Strategy

-The game is designed primarily for use on a desktop, with limited help needed from an adult where a player can follow the instructions or use a mouse without assistance.
+The game is designed primarily for use on a desktop, with limited help needed from an adult where a player can follow instructions and/or use a mouse without assistance.
 For players that cannot use a mouse, the game is best played on a touch screen device (tablet, mobile phone for example).
-Receiving guidance from a qualified Early Years Manager to ensure the game is age-appropriate, there must be nothing unnecessary on the screen to distract the player, allowing them to focus on the game.
+Having received guidance from a qualified Early Years Manager to ensure the game is age-appropriate, there must be nothing unnecessary on the screen to distract the player, allowing them to focus on the game.

 The levels available increase in difficulty: